 Primary Research Projects

-My primary research interest in Africa is a long-term, large-scale herbivore exclusion experiment in Laikipia, Kenya.
-On arid and semi-arid range lands worldwide, livestock share the landscape with native plant and animal biodiversity.
-Much of this land suffers from degradation caused by changes in land management.
+KLEE is a long-term, large-scale herbivore exclusion experiment in Laikipia, Kenya.
+On arid and semi-arid range lands worldwide, large mammal diversity is in declines, and the centuries-old coexistence between livestock and native plant and animal biodiversity is threatened.
+Much of this land suffers from size-specific wildlife loss and degradation caused by changes in land management.
 Although there has been considerable research on the effects of individual wild and domestic herbivores on rangeland grassland ecosystems, there has been relatively little research on the separate and combined effects of different herbivore guilds on each other and on the vegetation they share.
 As the value of biodiversity climbs, and the profitability of livestock production declines, we are seeking more innovative ways to manage, conserve, and restore these landscapes.
 In 1995, we established 18 four-hectare exclosures that allow herbivory by six different combinations of cattle, wildlife, and mega-herbivores (elephants and giraffes).
-We have added additional experimental layers since, including controlled burns, tree thinning, and the effects of mobile cattle bomas (corrals).
+This experiment can be thought of as representing a) different land-use strategies, and b) different extinction scenarios.
+We have added additional experimental layers since, including controlled burns, tree thinning, "over-grazing" treatments, and the effects of mobile cattle bomas (corrals).
 Our collaborative team is monitoring soil, plant, invertebrate, and vertebrate responses to these experimental treatments (see KLEE Publications).
-These exclosures also allow us to address fundamental issues in ecology, including compensation, competition, and facilitation among herbivores.
-We are increasingly interested in the interactive effects of multiple ecosystem drivers, including those associated with global change, which KLEE is uniquely able to address.
-KLEE is now the most productive field experiment ever carried out on the continent of Africa.
+These exclosures also allow us to address fundamental issues in ecology, including compensation, competition, and facilitation among herbivores, and ecosystem stability and resilience in the face of multiple stressors.
+We are increasingly interested in the interactive effects on ecosystem resilience of multiple ecosystem drivers, including those associated with global change, which KLEE is uniquely able to address.
+KLEE has become the most productive field experiment ever carried out on the continent of Africa, with more than 140 peer-reviewed publications.

 Contingency in community assembly: priority and year effects in restoration (PRYER)